Sindurav/CodingInterviews/VISA 2019 Software Engineer New Grad/README.md

 Lara grows these flowers in her own garden in a single tow.
 Consider the row as a one-dimensional array, here each cell either contains a rose or a cosmos.
 For example array 001101011, here 0 indicates rose and 1 indicates cosmos.

+[image2]: ./images/FlowerBouquets.JPG "FlowerBouquets"
+![FlowerBouquets][image2]

-Lara follows an important rule when she makes the bouquets: she makes each bouquet with only conse cutive flowers fromm the array.
+Lara follows an important rule when she makes the bouquets: she makes each bouquet with only consecutive flowers from the array.
 For example in a bouquet, the flower from consecutive (i, i+1, and i+2) in the array can be present, but not from non-consecutive indices (i and i+2) in the array above, Lara can not make any bouquets of type 1 but she can make 3 bouquets of type 2

 Now she wonder what is the maximum profit she can make if she makes these bouquets optimally.
 You are given a binary string representing her garden row. calculate the maximum profit Lara can make.
 Remember that it is not necessary to use every flower